 When you are offered a store credit card, do the real math.
 Will you pay it off right away or will you pay interest?
 Are you planning on a new car or home loan in the near future?
 Are you trying to build your credit score?
 Do you care if it falls?

 Store credit cards are not a cut and dry “yes” or “no” for everyone, it depends on your situation.
 In most situations, you should not get the card.
 However, if you own a home, have a good card, have a large savings account, and don’t care if your credit score falls a few points to save some money on a large purchase, it might be a good idea for you.
-To get an idea of what you have going on right now, check out this option for a free credit report and analysis.
+To get an idea of what you have going on right now, check out Credit Sesame for a free credit score and analysis.

 Your Stories and Questions